ARTICLES OF FACULTY ORGANIZATION

 16. Provide for the election and instruction of representatives to extramural councils or committees which seek to communicate or consult directly with university faculty governance.

-1. The Faculty Senate shall consist of 24 members: five elected from the College of Liberal Studies (the college has the option of further designating specific representation within the college), four elected from the College of Science & Health, one elected from the College of Business Administration, and 14 elected At-Large.
+1. The Faculty Senate shall consist of 24 members: four elected from the College of Liberal Studies (the college has the option of further designating specific representation within the college), four elected from the College of Science & Health, one elected from the College of Business Administration, and 15 elected At-Large, with one of these seats designated as an At-Large/School of Education seat (this At-Large/School of Education Senator must be elected by all faculty/Instructional Academic Staff just as other At-Large seats are elected; this provision does not preclude other School of Education faculty/Instructional Academic Staff running for other At-Large positions).

 2. The chancellor of the university and/or consultants designated by the chancellor shall be seated with the senators and shall have similar privileges of discussion but shall have no vote.